pradeepmourya519/pradeepmourya519/README.md

 - 👀 I’m interested in Web Development, Mobile App Development and Desktop app development.
 - 🌱 I’m currently learning Electron JS and Next JS
 - 💞️ I’m looking to collaborate on new Technologies, ideas and trends.
-- 📫 How to reach me pradeepmourya519@gmail.com
+- 📫 Coonect me @ pradeepmourya519@gmail.com

 <!---
 pradeepmourya519/pradeepmourya519 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.